 A relatively limited number of customers account for a large percentage of our net sales.
-During 2020, ten customers, who purchase either directly from us or through third-party distributors, collectively accounted for approximately 70% of our net sales.
+During 2021, ten customers, who purchase either directly from us or through third-party distributors, collectively accounted for approximately 70% of our net sales.
 This percentage may increase if there is consolidation among retailers or if mass merchandisers grow disproportionately to their competition.
 We expect that a significant portion of our revenues will continue to be derived from a small number of customers; however, these customers may not continue to purchase our products in the same quantities as they have in the past.
 Our customers are not contractually obligated to purchase from us.
 Changes in our customers' strategies, including a reduction in the number of brands they carry, shipping strategies, a shift of shelf space to or increased emphasis on private label products (including "store brands"), a reduction in shelf space for pet food items or a reduction in the space allocated for our Freshpet Fridges may adversely affect our sales.
 Requirements that may be imposed on us by our customers, such as sustainability, inventory management or product specification requirements, may have an adverse effect on our results of operations.
-Additionally, especially during economic downturns (including due to the COVID-19 pandemic), our customers may face financial difficulties, bankruptcy or other business disruptions that may impact their operations and their purchases from us and may affect their ability to pay us for products purchased from us.
-To the extent customers seek to reduce their usual or customary inventory levels or change their practices regarding purchases in excess of consumer consumption, our sales and results of operations could be adversely impacted in that period.
-If our sales of products to one or more of our significant customers are reduced, this reduction could have a material adverse effect on our business, financial condition and results of operations.
+Additionally, especially during economic downturns (including those that may be related to the COVID-19 pandemic), our customers may face financial difficulties, bankruptcy or other business disruptions that may impact their operations and their purchases from us and may affect their ability to pay us for products purchased from us.
+To the extent customers seek to reduce their usual or customary inventory levels or change their practices regarding purchases in excess of consumer consumption, our sales and results of operations could have a material adverse effect on our business, financial condition and results of operations.